Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

-Let’s take a look at some of the biggest benefits to making the switch to ultralight camping, as well as some of the trade-offs:
+Let’s take a look at some of the biggest benefits to making the switch to UL camping, as well as some of the trade-offs:

 - Less fatigue

-- Cover greater distances, particularly good for thru-hikers.
+- Can cover greater distances, particularly good for thru-hikers

 - Simplifies the experience

-- More focus on nature, less on your gear
+- Greater focus on nature, less on your gear

 It’s time to fall in love with the process!